Audition Scene for Greta Gerwig’s ‘Narnia’ Film Revealed

 It’s common for audition scripts to use alternate character names or even unrelated scenes to prevent early details from leaking.
 While this dialogue does not directly match any moment in The Magician’s Nephew, the dynamic between Frannie and Isadore resembles Digory and Polly’s first encounter in the book where they argue over their names.

 And what about the names?
 Frannie and Isadore are most likely placeholders.
-Interestingly, Isadore happens to be the name of Greta Gerwig’s youngest son, while Frannie (the name we first reported in January) could be a nod to Frances Ha, the titular character of a film Gerwig co-wrote and starred in.
+Interestingly, Isadore is the name of Greta Gerwig’s youngest son, while Frannie (the name we first reported in January) could be a nod to Frances Ha, the titular character of a film Gerwig co-wrote and starred in.

 Our understanding is that callbacks for these two roles are still ongoing, and the casting process is far from finalized.
 Meanwhile, Deadline is reporting that Charli XCX and Daniel Craig are being pursued for roles in the film.